 Supporting Austin's Creative Sector Through Grant Administration

-Create Austin has been contracted by the City of Austin to administer and manage several cultural funding initiatives, including the Live Music Event Program Fund (LMEPF), the Nexus Grant, the Elevate Grant, the Heritage Preservation Grant, and the Thrive Grant.
+Create Austin has been contracted by the City of Austin to administer and manage several cultural funding initiatives, including the Austin Live Music Fund, the Nexus Grant, the Elevate Grant, the Heritage Preservation Grant, and the Thrive Grant.

 As a contractor of the city, Create Austin is not responsible for the selection of grant awardees.
 Our role is administration and logistics – ensuring that the grant funds are distributed, and providing financial reporting back to the city.

 Create Austin is responsible for:

 - Managing Grant Applications: Initial collecting and processing of applications on select programs.